Grunden's Bike Poncho

 This poncho was in the works for 18 months.
 After four prototypes, we have what seems to be the perfect poncho.
 Considering that a poncho is little more than a roundish piece of fabric with a head-hole in it, that may not mean much, but it is true nonetheless.

 For one thing, the fabric is fire-hose proof.
 Grunden's makes serious foul weather gear for cod fishermen on the rainy open seas, and nobody on earth knows rain 'bric like Grundens does.
-We tried a couple of different weights and went with the slightly lighter one, because it squashes down to a smaller size when you pack it away.

 It's yellow for visibility.
 No half-blind drunk can miss it, but if you wanna be sure, buy a strip of this tape, round the edges and lay it on, and it should stick there for a while.
 At some point it may peel off, but it's still better to stick it on than to sew it; and no spray-on shines nearly as well.